tagohd/mono/Characters/Case Weston.md

 	- If he's not actually an older brother, he at least sees himself that way with Luke.
 - Describe the shoes they're wearing.
 - Describe the place where they sleep.
 (What does their safe space look like?)
+	- "Safe space?
+What's that?"
+	- Maybe we should figure out where he lives first.
+	- But I'm thinking he's used to sleeping wherever he can, though he doesn't usually sleep that well.
 - What is their (least) favorite holiday?
 (How do they relate to their culture/outside world?)
+	- Again, we should probably finalize his backstory a little bit first, but I'm going to go out on a limb and say that he's probably not too fond of Mother's Day or Father's Day.
+Or maybe most holidays centered around family.
+(Poor guy...)
 - What objects do they always carry around with them?
 (What do they need for their normal, day-to-day routine?
 What does "normal" even look like for them?)

 #Character/Case-Weston